pablolopesk8/github-starred-tags/README.md

 1. [Express](https://expressjs.com/pt-br/) - used to manage and to configure the routes of API
 2. [BodyParser](https://www.npmjs.com/package/body-parser) - used because of the necessity to parsing the requests
 3. [Request Pomisse Native](https://github.com/request/request-promise-native) - used to enable the use of promisses natively, with async / await
-4. [Dotenv](https://www.npmjs.com/package/dotenv) - used to set enviroment variables
+4. [Dotenv](https://www.npmjs.com/package/dotenv) - used to store enviroment variables

 ### Linter

 Linter is a good way to keep the code consistent, clean and following the definitions of the project.
 For this project, was chosen [ESLint](https://eslint.org/) with the basic NodeJS configuration.
 The linter is configurated only in *development* enviroment.

-#### Development enviroment

-In development mode, the [Nodemon](https://nodemon.io/) was used to watch files and restart files in every change.
+### Enviroment Variables

+To store common variables that will be use in some parts of code, was used [Dotenv](https://www.npmjs.com/package/dotenv).
+There are two *.env* files on repository.
+And you need to create a *.env* file and put your own values here.
+Remember, your *.env* file will not be commited to the repository.

 ### Validator